Steroid Injection for Knee Pain and Knee Joint Osteoarthritis

 - Sedentary lifestyle has been found to be a risk for developing osteoarthritis (Katz et al, 2021).
 Those with knee osteoarthritis spent two-thirds of their daily time in sedentary behaviour (Lee at al, 2015).

 - Pain.
-Often described as a deep dull ache which is hard to locate.
-It tends to affect walking, kneeling and certain exercises.
+Often described as a deep dull ache that is hard to locate.
+It tends to affect walking, kneeling, and certain exercises.
+In more severe cases, people may discuss options like having a knee steroid injection to help reduce inflammation and manage persistent pain.

 - Creaking or grinding sensation when the joint moves.